 It’s hard to hear the word Yichud room and not have at least a tiny immature snicker.
 Like in a middle school sex ed class, it’s not so much the words being said, but the delivery from the teacher trying to stay dignified and clinical.
-The same words you were saying to your friends TV were boring or casual a moment ago.
+The same words you were saying to your friends or heard on TV were boring or casual a moment ago.
 But from your teacher?
 That’s something to laugh at.

 So now you can see why the room of intimate seclusion that is mandated by the stuffiest of stuffy shirts (the Orthodox) gives me a similar feeling.
 Or maybe I’m just immature.
 It’s not like anyone actually does the deed in there.
 Now for those of you who have no idea what I am talking about, I’ll define, elucidate, and hopefully add that practical, deeper perspective in a moment.
 But for my initial immature impulse, I felt it necessary to call out the subject matter before diving in.
 (I’m sure there’s a joke here, but I’ll leave it for more talented folks.)